Disholcaspis quercusmamma

 Habitat

-Associated with oaks (Quercus sect.
+Associated with white oaks (Quercus sect.
 Quercus) in deciduous forest environments.
 Documented trees include bur oak (Q. macrocarpa), swamp white oak (Q. bicolor), overcup oak (Q. lyrata), and chinquapin oak (Q. muhlenbergii).
 Occurs in dry-mesic upland deciduous forests and similar oak-dominated .

 Distribution